JochenFromm/JavascriptAlgorithms/README.md

 # Essential Javascript Algorithms

 A small selection of essential algorithms in Javascript.
+Abelson and Sussman's SICP book says "a procedure is a pattern for the local evolution of a computational process".
+Find some essential procedures and patterns below.

 See also: